cfengine/documentation/reference/promise-types/access.markdown

 **Default value:** false

-**Synopsis**: true/false whether the current file access promise is conditional on the connection from the client being encrypted
+**Description**: true/false whether the current file access promise is conditional on the connection from the client being encrypted

 **Example**: